Guest post by Amanda Thebe, Over 40 Fitness + Health Coach, Fitnchips.com

 One of the questions so many women ask me is what workouts they should do.

-Given I share so much information about food, I wanted to bring in an expert that tell you the BEST exercises you can do to stay fit.
+Given I share so much information about food and proper supplementation, I wanted to bring in an expert that tells you the BEST exercises you can do to stay fit.

 My friend Amanda Thebe is an over 40 fitness & health coach, and I’m so excited that she wrote an informative blog article about strength training during menopause.
 She gives you so much gold in this article!